-Aadhi Movie Review
+Aadhi Movie Review: A Perfect Beginning For Pranav Mohanlal!

 Plot

-Aadhi aka Adithyan is a youngster who has many dreams.
-Music is his passion and he aims to reach newer heights in the industry.
-But things change for him when he lands in a big trouble and what happens rest has been narrated in Aadhi.
+Aadhi aka Adithya Mohan is a youngster who nurtures a dream to become a music director.
+One day, he gets a chance to perform in a club in Bangalore but an event that follows turns his life upside down.

-Meet the cast & Crew members of Aadhi here..
+At first, let's see how the cast & crew members of Aadhi have fared for the movie..

 Pranav Mohanlal As Aadhi